Star Trek: Lower Decks season 3: Marketing

 A teaser and first key art for the season were released during a panel for the series at the Star Trek: Mission Chicago convention in April 2022, part of a week of celebrations for "First Contact Day", marking the fictional holiday of April 5 when first contact between humans and aliens was made in the Star Trek universe.
 The panel included Newsome, Quaid, Wells, and O'Connell all in cosplay as their characters, as well as McMahan, and the cold open and first scene of a season three episode was also shown to the audience.
 Discussing the teaser that was released at the panel, Arezou Amin of Collider said it was vague but promised "more of the comedy the show has become known for" along with increased stakes from the previous seasons.
 Dylan Kelly at Yahoo! said it "offers a myriad of new challenges" for the main characters, including a "chaotic USS Cerritos hijacking".

 The final key art was revealed in mid-July, along with the season premiere date, and continued a theme for the series of replicating classic Star Trek film posters.
 This poster pays homage to the one for Star Trek III: The Search for Spock (1984), with Rutherford's head taking the place of Spock's on the poster.
 McMahan said this poster was chosen because Rutherford's storyline for the season aligned with The Search for Spock's themes of loss and memories.
 Later that month, the season was discussed by cast and crew during the Star Trek Universe panel at San Diego Comic-Con, where a full trailer was revealed.
 Gizmodo's James Whitbrook called it a "delightful new trailer [that] teases a ton of weird and wonderful adventures", including "Romulans!
 Glistening abs!
 Klingons!
 Nightmare Klingons in clown makeup with bat'leths for arms!
 [And] an entire, extended gag" about the Deep Space Nine opening titles.
 Adam Bankhurst of IGN highlighted the Deep Space Nine references, as did Ross A. Lincoln at TheWrap who said the trailer "really panders hard to Deep Space Nine fans" by combing the "great tastes" of that series and Lower Decks.
 Witney Seibold, writing for /Film, noted the Deep Space Nine references and other jokes.
-She concluded, "We can't wait to spend more time with these goofballs".
+He concluded, "We can't wait to spend more time with these goofballs".
 As they did with the previous seasons, animation studio Titmouse released a shirt with a unique design on it alongside each episode.
 The designs were available for one week each, and fans who bought all ten received a bonus eleventh shirt.